appsquickly/typhoon/README.md

 Alternatively, add the source files to your project's target or set up an Xcode workspace.

-**NB:** *All version of Typhoon work with iOS5 and up, and OSX 10.7 and up. iOS8 is only required if you wish to use dynamic frameworks.*
+**NB:** *All version of Typhoon work with iOS5 and up (and OSX 10.7 and up), iOS8 is only required if you wish to use dynamic frameworks.*

 ---------------------------------------